0xC0000054/sc4-exemplar-load-logging/README.md

 2. Copy `SC4ExemplarLoadLogging.dll` into the Plugins folder in the SimCity 4 installation directory.
 3. Start SimCity 4.

+## Command Line Argument

+The plugin adds an `-exemplar-log:` command line argument that controls what data is logged, the argument supports the following values:

+* `error` - Only exemplar load errors are logged, this is the default if no argument is specified.
+* `TGI` - Logs the exemplar TGI.
+* `type` - Logs the exemplar TGI and type (if present).
+* `debug` - Logs the exemplar TGI, type (if present), and the name of the method used to load the exemplar.
+* `<exemplar type id>` - Logs the TGI of exemplars matching `<exemplar type id>`, e.g. `-exemplar-log:0x21` would log the TGI values of all 'Type 21' exemplars.

 ## Troubleshooting

 The plugin should write a `SC4ExemplarLoad.log` file in the same folder as the plugin.